-If you’re planning on visiting San Antonio, make it a point to attend the Air Force Basic Military Training graduation ceremony at Lackland Air Force Base.
-You’ll be moved by the grandeur protocol and military bearing of the Air Force’s youngest Enlisted Airmen.
+If you’re planning a visit to San Antonio, you should attend the Air Force Basic Military Training graduation ceremony at Lackland Air Force Base.
+You’ll be moved by the grandeur protocol and military bearing of the U.S. Air Force newest enlisted Airmen.

 This blog article contains affiliate links.
 Full disclosure here.

 Air Force Basic Military Training Graduation at Lackland AFB

 Why You Should Attend!

 If you’ve never attended a military event, we highly encourage you to go.

 Whether it’s a military academy or enlisted basic training graduation (in this case Air Force Basic Military Training aka BMT), deployment ceremony or homecoming, please go!

 In our opinion, there is no greater display of patriotism than honoring those who give their selfless service to our great Country.
 After all, if it weren’t for them, we wouldn’t be here to talk about them.